Barysk/dot_hyprland/readme.md

   Edit ```/usr/share/applications/vesktop.desktop```

   Add needed flag to Exec, like this ```Exec=vesktop --disable-gpu %U```
+* for multimonitor setup use, it makes behavour more deterministic: https://github.com/Duckonaut/split-monitor-workspaces
 * if no Nvidia => remove Nvidia fixes from hyrland.conf